genaiconference/RAG_Workshop_DHS2024/README.md

 07_Advanced_RAG_Query_Expansion.ipynb: Query expansion technique to increase the chance of getting user question answered

-08_RAG_using_OpenSource_LLMs.ipynb: Building RAG pipelines using open source LLMs
+08_RAG_using_OpenSource_LLMs.ipynb: Building RAG pipelines using open source LLMs [WIP]

 09_RAG_Evaluation.ipynb: Let's understand how to evaluate the RAG pipeline using various cool metrics

-10_Agentic_RAG.ipynb : Empowering your your RAG pipeline using Autonomous AI Agents
+10_Agentic_RAG.ipynb : Empowering your your RAG pipeline using Autonomous AI Agents [WIP]